-Faculty of Humanities Department of Theology and Philosophy GCSE: Religious Studies A8062 Component 1: The Study of Religions: Beliefs, Teachings and Practices Component 2: Thematic Studies Contact Teacher: Miss B Rose Exam Board: AQA
+Faculty of Humanities

+Department of Theology and Philosophy

+GCSE: Religious Studies (8062A)

+Contact Teacher: Miss B Rose Awarding Body: AQA

 The Religious Studies GCSE course is designed to educate pupils on the two most widely followed religions of the world, Christianity and Islam.
 It will provide them with a thorough understanding of what it is like to be a follower of the religions, and equip them to live in harmony with others in our increasingly diverse society.
 Pupils will also complete four philosophy and ethics thematic studies, which will give them the opportunity to investigate their own beliefs on a wide range of topics relevant to the modern world, and to practically apply what they have learnt about Christianity and Islam.
 Questions such as 'how did we get here?', 'does God exist?', 'can war ever be justified?' and 'should the death penalty be legalised?' will be explored in depth, giving pupils a chance to look at controversial issues from a range of perspectives.